 How to Use Excel VBA Editor?

-Visual Basic Editor is the place in any MS Office tool where all the coding related to any automation is done.
+It is the place in any MS Office tool where all the coding related to any automation is done.
 We can use it in many ways.

 - We can use it for creating a macro.

-- We can create a macro by writing code in VBA Module or Sheet or else we can record a macro as well.
+- We can create a macro by writing code in VBA Module or Sheet, or else we can record a macro as well.

 - We can also use the written code to link different multiple files of various extensions.